IDPLAT/rax-docs/README.md

 as well as how they run commands to build, test, and publish their docs.
 Build automaters such as Jenkins will also use it this way.

-This wrapper script is the part of the project that is distributed with all projects.
+`rax-docs` is the part of the project that is distributed with all projects.
 This makes it the most difficult tool element to update; therefore, it must be as robust, simple, and, ideally, static as possible.